MariaBondar/angular-test_task/README.md

 This app built with modern technologies such as Angular, Angular Material, Reactive Forms, RxJS.

 Getting Started
-Follow these steps to get started with the Digital Store project:
+Follow these steps to get started with the project:

 1.Clone the repository: